Skip to main content

 Tropical storms and Cyclones

 The climate is tropical.
-The rainy season extends from November to April and the hot dry seasons occurs from May to October
+The rainy season extends from November to April and the hot and dry seasons occurs from May to October

 You are advised to monitor local and international weather updates from World Meteorological Organisation (WMO), the Samoa Meteorology Division website or the Fiji Meteorological Service website.